The Importance of Quality Adult Social Care Training

 Promoting inclusive practices

-Promoting Person-Centred Practice in Adult Social Care Settings:
+Promoting Person-Centred Practice in Adult Social Care Settings

 Implementing person-centred care practices